-This Standard requires a charity to take reasonable steps to be satisfied that its Responsible People (its board or committee members, or trustees) are not disqualified from:
+Governance Standard 4 requires charities to take reasonable steps to be satisfied that their Responsible People (its board or committee members, or trustees) are not disqualified:

-- managing a corporation under the Corporations Act 2001 (Cth) (the Corporations Act), or
+- from managing a corporation under the Corporations Act 2001 (Cth) (the Corporations Act), or

-- being a Responsible Person by the ACNC Commissioner within the previous 12 months.
+- from being a Responsible Person by the ACNC Commissioner within the previous 12 months.

 If a charity is not satisfied, it must not appoint this person.
 If the person is already appointed, the charity must take reasonable steps to remove them as a Responsible Person.